 One of the first, and most used, shoes that Sharma developed was the Pontas, a Velcro all-rounder with a pointy toe similar to the Five Ten Anasazi VCS.
 Sharma used the Pontas, and later the Pontas II, on some of his hardest ascents including Jumbo Love (5.15b) and Es Pontas (5.15a).

 The Sharman, another model from his Evolv collection, was specifically designed for steep overhanging terrain which Chris has used for some big deep-water solo attempts including El Bufador and Alasha.

 In 2018 Sharma became an ambassador for Tenaya, a Spanish climbing shoe brand.
 While he can be seen crushing in a pair of IATI.
 Word on the street is he is working on his own series of Tenaya shoes too, so watch out!

 Tommy Caldwell Climbing Shoes

 Isn’t it every climbers dream to have their very own shoe line?
 For Caldwell that dream is a reality after the release of the TC pros in late 2009.

-The shoes big debut came in 2008 with Tommy and Justen Sjong ascent of Magic Mushroom on El Captain and has since been used on most of Tommy’s projects including his famous Dawn Wall ascent.
+The shoes big debut came in 2008 with Tommy and Justen Sjong ascent of Magic Mushroom on El Capitan and has since been used on most of Tommy’s projects including his famous Dawn Wall ascent.
 A flat toe box, stiff sole and Vibram XS Edge rubber all contribute to this shoe being one of the best slab climbing shoes on the market.

 When Caldwell isn’t working on a big wall project he favors the Solutions for bouldering and sport climbing routes.